Riib11/block-types/design/theory.md

 TODO: Something about how this allows for better normal forms for something?
 I forget

+TODO: mention complication where let-bound variables that are used as arguments to dependent functions may not work with other arguments whose types depend on the valud of the let-bound variable, but would work if that variable was substituted with the value bound by the let.

 ## β-Normal Forms

 Is is disallowed to have a lambda on the left end of an application; only